Steel Church Building in Summerland, BC, Canada

 In addition to serving as the primary headquarters and meeting place of the Summerland Alliance Church congregation, this prefabricated metal church building also offers space for educating students and serving the underprivileged.
 In addition to hosting kids’ services and youth groups, the church operates God’s Kitchen, which is a gathering place that provides clothing, meals and support for the elderly, poor, lonely and homeless.

-A popular choice among those seeking economical construction solutions for houses of worship, premanufactured steel buildings retain their strength and beauty over time, needing very little in terms of routine maintenance.
+A popular choice among those seeking economical construction solutions for houses of worship, premanufactured steel church buildings retain their strength and beauty over time, needing very little in terms of routine maintenance.
 This building has served as a central resource for religious residents of Summerland for more than 15 years, and it should continue to bring members of the community together for generations to come.

 Situated along the west side of Okanagan Lake, the town of Summerland is situated within British Columbia, Canada.
 The community sits about 425 km outside the city of Vancouver and about 50 km from Kelowna.